List of Transformers film series cast and characters: Brawl

-In Dark of the Moon, Deep Desert Brawl from the ROTF toyline is used in the battle of Chicago before it is destroyed by Optimus.
+In Dark of the Moon, a recolor of Brawl appears during the battle of Chicago sequence; it would be destroyed by Optimus flying on his way to Shockwave and the Pillars.

 Soundwave

-Soundwave (voiced by Jon Bailey in Bumblebee, Frank Welker in the films, Peter Jessop in the Revenge of the Fallen video game, Isaac C. Singleton, Jr. in the Dark of the Moon video game) is the Decepticon Communication Officer and one of Megatron's most loyal lieutenants.
+Soundwave (voiced by Jon Bailey in Bumblebee, Frank Welker in the films, Peter Jessop in the second video game, Isaac C. Singleton Jr. in the third video game) is the Decepticon Communication Officer and one of Megatron's most loyal lieutenants.

-In Dark of the Moon, Soundwave transforms into a silver Mercedes-Benz SLS AMG who poses as a car given to Carly by Dylan Gould.
-He later has his brain exploded by Bumblebee in the battle of Chicago.
+In Dark of the Moon, Soundwave transforms into a silver 2011 Mercedes-Benz SLS AMG and poses as a car given to Carly by Dylan Gould.
+He later has his head blown off killing him by Bumblebee in the battle of Chicago.

 Soundwave appears in his G1 design in a speaking cameo in Bumblebee.

 Ravage

 Ravage (vocal effects provided by Frank Welker) is a Decepticon infiltration expert and Soundwave's minion that resembles a large one-eyed jaguar.
-He is de-spined by Bumblebee.
+He is de-spined by Bumblebee in Egypt.

 Ravage appears in his G1 design in a cameo in Bumblebee.

-Reedman

-Reedman (voiced by Frank Welker) is a one-eyed razor-thin robot.
-Reedman appears when Ravage deploys a load of marble-sized "microcons" that join together to form Reedman.
-Reedman's extremely thin frame serves him as his main ability, by making him virtually invisible as long as he is facing directly at his enemy.